zAlweNy26/AlweStats/README.md

 **3.3.0**
 - Added a new config value regarding the text alignment for the BowStats block
 - Added a new config value regarding the background color for all the blocks (under General > BlocksBackgroundColor)
-- Fixed an error showed when deleting a construction piece
+- Fixed an error shown when deleting a construction piece
 - Fixed an error that didn't make editing mode work best
 - Moved "HealthStringFormat" and "ProcessStringFormat" to the "General" section
 - Added a new block called EntityStats that shows health as text in the health bar when hovering living entities